Alfredo Pareja Diezcanseco: Political issues

 As an intellectual who was attracted to socialist ideas, Pareja sometimes was at cross purposes with the ruling governments in Ecuador.

-During the dictatorship of Federico Páez (1935–37), Pareja was incarcerated and ultimately exiled to Chile.
+During the dictatorship of Federico Páez (1935–1937), Pareja was incarcerated and ultimately exiled to Chile.
 There he worked for the Ercilla Publishing House.
 Returning to Ecuador, he became a member of the Assembly, but was jailed again by the regime of President Aurelio Mosquera Narvaez.
 (This 30-day detainment formed the basis of his novel, Hombres sin tiempo).

 In 1944 Pareja was appointed as Ecuador's chargé d'affaires in Mexico.
-In 1945 he became a special representative for the United Nations Relief and Rehabilitation Administration (UNRRA) in Washington D.C.
-He later served in Montevideo and Buenos Aires, coordinating for the governments of México, Central American nations, Argentina, Uruguay, and Paraguay.
+In 1945 he became a special representative for the United Nations Relief and Rehabilitation Administration (UNRRA) in Washington, D.C.
+He later served in Montevideo and Buenos Aires, coordinating for the governments of Mexico, Central American nations, Argentina, Uruguay, and Paraguay.

 Between August 1979 and July 1980, during the government of President Jaime Roldós Aguilera, Pareja was appointed to the post of Minister of Foreign Affairs.
-During the rule of Roldós's successor, President Osvaldo Hurtado, he served as Permanent Delegate to UNESCO and Ambassador to Paris (1983–84).
+During the rule of Roldós's successor, President Osvaldo Hurtado, he served as Permanent Delegate to UNESCO and Ambassador to Paris (1983–1984).

 After retirement, Pareja dedicated his time to historical research.
 He died in Quito on 1 May 1993.

 Literary works and political stance

-Pareja was born into a conservative family but became part of a “socialist generation” in Ecuador.
+Pareja was born into a conservative family but became part of a "socialist generation" in Ecuador.
 He lived through considerable political turmoil in the 1920s and concluded that his country's salvation lay on the left side of the political spectrum.
-He denied, however, being a “left-winger”.
+He denied, however, being a "left-winger".